 I told them the ancient Hawaiian ghost story about the Night Marchers.
 They are said to be Hawaiian warriors that wander the islands at night.
 If you hear their drums or marching you’re told not to make eye contact and run inside or you’ll die.
 I embellished the story by putting them on flying white horses and telling them they only come out on windy nights. 😛

 Before I could even finish the story most of the girls suddenly became hysterical, panicky, and began crying.
 Unable to calm them down, I ran and got the camp director.
 She tried in vain to quiet them.

 To my astonishment, the girls had to be helped to a van and driven a ridiculously short distance to their dorm.
 Talk about drama!
 It still puzzles me.
 Needless to say, I never told another scary story.

 Here’s a different, but more shocking incident.

-Late one night, the three prettiest 15-16 year-old girls come to my dorm room.
+Late one night, the three prettiest 15-16 year-old girls came to my dorm room.
 They were wearing babydoll nites, which startled me.
 I was the only person staying in that particular dorm building.
 Knowing that I was beyond an adult age and the girls were minors and what that meant legally, I immediately told them to go back to their rooms in a nice but firm way.
 I’ve sighed with relief many times over the years at the good judgment I had at such a young age.